florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 *** pb10-3 ***

-There is a ***Prime*** class in ruby !
+There is a <cod>Prime</cod>Prime*** class in ruby !
 What a surprise.
 And the execution time: 0.383sec.
 Oh god, this is quick !

 I need to know what's behind this magical class.
 I need to beat this time !